Mat-Longinow/100-days-of-code/100_days_of_code_docs/log.md

 #### Thoughts:
 Got stuck on promises, mine isn't working.
 This is super fun though!
 Taking small steps forward and learning a lot in the meantime.

+### Day 3: Dec 30, 2019

+#### Today's Progress
+- Got my promise to work correctly!
+Now texts are being via functions firing in the right order.

+#### Thoughts:
+Promises are still kicking my butt.
+One step at a time.
+My brain hurts.